uvalib/guides/html/README.md

 # HTML Styleguide

-*Standards for developing flexible, durable, and sustainable HTML via @mdo*
+*Standards for developing flexible, durable, and sustainable HTML*

 ## Table of Contents